sys-bio/tellurium/docs/antimony.rst

    comp1 = 5;
    comp2 = 3*comp1;

-To declare that something is in a compartment, the 'in' keyword is used, either during declaration:
+To declare that something is in a compartment, the ‘in’ keyword is used, either during declaration:

 ::